jessecusack/scientific-workflow/macOS_setup.md

     conda config --add channels conda-forge
     conda config --set channel_priority strict

-### Step 2.1 - install the base environment
+### Step 2.1 - fill your base environment with packages

-The default conda environment (which is called `base`) doesn't contain any packages.
+When using miniconda, the default conda environment (which is called `base`) doesn't contain any packages.
 For convenience I like to install code formatters, jupyter lab plus some extensions here.
 You could also create a new environment (perhaps called `jlab`) to do this, leaving `base` completely clean, but then you'll have to activate `jlab` every time you want to start jupyter.
 Ultimately, there is no right or wrong way to proceed.

     conda activate base
     conda install jupyterlab black isort cookiecutter jupyter-forward jupytext jupyterlab-system-monitor jupyterlab-spellchecker jupyterlab-git